-The world will give you what you send.
+The world will return to you what you send out.
 If you are selfish or mean to others, you will be paid back with unwanted circumstances.
 It’s why people constantly use the phrase, “what goes around, comes around.”
 When you project gratitude, life will pay you back in a positive manner.
 You will appreciate what you have, and it will set the stage for prosperity and success to give you even more.

 But, we live in a highly negative world.
 This makes it easy to revert to having negative thoughts.
 You may believe those negative thoughts are your own, so life won’t be able to find out you’ve been thinking them.
 However, thoughts produce energy, so there is no hiding.
 Energy, whether it is positive or negative, will be projected.
 You need to make gratitude become a natural part of your life, something that you think without effort.
 The best way to do that is to make it a habit.
 You will need to consciously repel the thoughts of people who introduce negativity into your life.
 This includes news, social media, and interacting in social settings.